manishjanky/ngx-select-dropdown/README.md

         noResultsFound: 'No results found!' // text to be displayed when no items are found while searching searchPlaceholder:'Search' // label thats displayed in search input,
         searchOnKey: 'name' // key on which search should be performed this will be selective search. if undefined this will be extensive search on all keys
-      }
+        selectAll: 'true' // Should enable select all feature for multiple select items
+        selectAllText: 'Select All' // Default text for select all feature }
 ````